Tom Ashby: Political career

-Having retired as Town Clerk in 1955, he was elected to the city council, and in November 1956 successfully challenged the sitting mayor John Luxford, for the role.
+Having retired as Town Clerk in 1955, he remained engaged in the city's affairs, and in November 1956 successfully challenged the sitting mayor John Luxford, for the role.
 Luxford had claimed wasteful expenditure inside the council in his 1953 campaign, but (though initiating a number of reforms) had not been successful in chairing the council.
-Ashby died suddenly on 23 September 1957, near the end of his first year in office, aged 62 years, and was replaced by Keith Buttle in a by-election in November 1957.
+On 16 May 1957 both he and his wife were injured in a car accident while on his way to welcome delegates attending a conference.